ably/ably-js/README.md

 **WebWorkers:** The browser bundle supports running in a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) context.
 You can also use the [modular variant](#modular-tree-shakable-variant) of the library in Web Workers.

+We test the library against a selection of browsers using their latest versions.
+Please refer to [the test-browser GitHub workflow](./.github/workflows/test-browser.yml) for the set of browsers that currently undergo CI testing.

-We regression-test the library against a selection of those (which will change over time, but usually consists of the versions that are supported upstream, plus old versions of IE).
+We regression-test the library against a selection of Node.js version, which will change over time.
+We will always support and test against current LTS Node.js versions, and optionally some older versions that are supported upstream.
+We reserve the right to drop support for non-LTS versions in a non-major release.
+We will update the `engines` field in [package.json](./package.json) whenever we change the Node.js versions supported by the project.
+Please refer to [the test-node GitHub workflow](./.github/workflows/test-node.yml) for the set of versions that currently undergo CI testing.

 However, we aim to be compatible with a much wider set of platforms and browsers than we can possibly test on.
 That means we'll happily support (and investigate reported problems with) any reasonably-widely-used browser.
 So if you find any compatibility issues, please do [raise an issue](https://github.com/ably/ably-js/issues) in this repository or [contact Ably customer support](https://support.ably.com) for advice.